-Winrar is one of the most popular compression tools available on the web for the Windows operating system.
-But, Winrar is now also available for Linux distributions.
+Winrar is one of the most popular archive managers available on the web for the Windows operating system.
+But Winrar is now also available for Linux distributions.
 You can use the Winrar compression tool on your Linux system through the command-line user interface (CLI) method.
 Winrar uses Simultaneous multithreading (SMT) technology to make the performance better.
 You can zip and unzip almost every type of compressed file on your system.

 Important Features of Winrar